guyleonard/evomics_2017/README.md

 ## Automation

-For this we are going to use a series of shell scripts and [Ansible]()
+For this we are going to use a series of shell scripts, [Ansible]() and a few other package managers such as apt-get, pip, conda, and gem.
- * apt-add-repository ppa:ansible/ansible
- * apt-get update && apt-get install ansible

 ## Security Groups
-We also need to set up a bunch of open ports to allow through to our AMI, for things like Apache, RStudio, SSH, X2Go, etc.
+You will also need to set up a bunch of open ports to allow through to your AMI.
+This will be for things like Apache, RStudio, SSH, X2Go, etc.

+List:
  * VNC - Remote Desktop
   * TCP:5800 & TCP:5901
  * XRDP - Remote Desktop